License GuideSOC 29-1141

 Read more

-Practicing as a clinical nurse specialist without an active license violates state law across the country.
-Those caught face civil fines and must return any income earned while unlicensed.
-Repeat offenses can result in criminal charges in some states, though these typically involve short sentences.
-The specific penalties vary by state and the circumstances of the violation.
+Practicing as a clinical nurse specialist without an active license violates state law across the U.S. Violators face civil fines and must forfeit any income earned while unlicensed.
+States may also impose criminal penalties for repeat offenses, though these vary by jurisdiction.
+The specific consequences depend on state regulations and the circumstances of the violation.

 Career Outlook